EdgarCespedesSabogal/LoadNeos/README.md

 # LoadNeos
-Is a framework for submit LP with parameters in Neos (server for Optimization).
-It´s work with Python 3.x and is usefull when you need the result in a file .txt or .csv.
+Is a framework for submit jobs LP (in Xpress-Ive) with its parameters in Neos (server for Optimization).
+It´s work with Python 3.x and is usefull when you need to receive the results in a file .txt or .csv.

 How it work?

 Download all files of the project and run as proof "SubmitNeos.py".
 - You must go to directory where the files were dowloaded
-- From console run "pyhton SubmitNeos.py"
+- From console run "python SubmitNeos.py"
-- It´s will create a file called "Neos.txt" in the same directory
+- When it´ss executing, it´s will create a file called "Neos.txt" in the same directory
 - And litle time after will be created a file called "RtaNeos.csv".
 This file is the result from Neos-server for Optimization

 What modify?
-1. When you have the model in Xpress-Ive, this must rewrite in the "model.txt" file and the parameters must rewrite in the "data.txt" file.
+1. When you have the model in Xpress-Ive, this must rewrite it in the "model.txt" file and the parameters must rewrite in the "data.txt" file.
 And run again SubmitNeos.py

 It is all.

------Español
+-----------------------Español
+# LoadNeos
+Es una framework para cargar modelos LP (en Xpress-Ive) con sus parámetros en Neos-Server for Optimization.
+Trabaja con python 3.x y es putil cuando necesitas recibir los resultados en un archivo .txt o .csv

+¿Cómo trabaja?

+Descarga todos los archivos del proyecto y ejecuta como prueba "SubmitNeos.py".
+-Debes ir al directorio donde los archivos fueron descargados -Desde la consola ejecute "python SubmitNeos.py"
+- Cuando se es esté ejecuntando se sreará un archivo llamado "Neos.txt" en el mismo directorio
+- Y poco después se creará un archivo llamado "RtaNeos.csv".
+Este archivo es el resultado de Neos-server para la optimización

+¿Qué modificar?
+1. Cuando tiene el modelo en Xpress-Ive, debe reescribirlo en el archivo "model.txt" y los parámetros deben reescribirse en el archivo "data.txt".
+Y ejecutar nuevamente SubmitNeos.py

+Eso es todo!!